-- Salaries for middleweight art directors vary and can ary from £25,000 to £45,000 depending on experience, successful campaigns and any awards earned.
+- Salaries for middleweight art directors vary between £25,000 and £45,000 depending on experience, successful campaigns and any awards earned.

-- Senior art directors can earn anything between £45,000 and £120,000, although very few reach the upper end of this range as the highest salaries will only be paid by the leading agencies.
+- Senior art directors can earn anything between £45,000 and £120,000, although very few reach the upper end of this range as the highest salaries are only paid by leading agencies.